kiki-lee/beg-split/balloon.md

 ### balloon3
 * name: Pump it Up
 * type: tutorial
 * description: Add a carnival character to pump up your balloon!
+Can you beat the clock?
 * tags: easy, clicker, sprite, buttons
 * next: balloon-cert
 * url: /skillmap/balloon/balloon3